• Skip to primary navigation

 Vegan avocado toast on a pink plate with a knife.

-4) Spread avocado mixture over toast slices
+4) Spread avocado mash over toast slices

 High protein vegan avocado toast with chickpeas on a pink plate.